otr4j/otrv4/otrv4.md

 If version 3 and 4 are supported and the user has a pre-existing OTRv3 long-term keypair:

+> FIXME OTRv3 spec manually constructs 20-byte prehash for signing.
+The spec below does not make explicit to generate a prehash; assuming `m` is encoded-but-not-hashed.
+(Which does deviate from OTRv3 practice which hashes.)

    * Concatenate `Client Profile owner instance tag || Ed448 public key || Ed448
      public forging key || Versions || Client Profile Expiration || OTRv3 public